balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 {{ image(src="./violin.svg", style="background-color: white") }}

-I believe the composing approach has better performance due to the lack of an executor loop function.
-But the overhead seems to be minimal.
+I am not exactly sure of why the composable performance is better, I believe it is due to the lack of an executor loop function.

-I don't really trust "it ran on my machine" benchmarks, so I highly encourage you to download the code and try it yourself.
+The benchmark only looks at execution speed, I don't know how to do a memory benchmark, but my guess is the composable approach will have the worst memory consumption of all three implementations.

 # Conclusion